-Trade is the defined as the exchange of goods and services between person or entity to another.
+Trade is defined as the exchange of goods and services between a person or entity to another.
 The trade involves buying and selling of goods and services.
 Trade is the central activity in the economy.
 Trade not only refers to the exchange of goods and services within the country but also between two or more countries.

 Trade is basically divided into two types,

 Trade is the oldest and most important economic nexus among nations.
 Indeed, trade along with war had been central to the evaluation of international relations – Robert Gilpin